intel/pcm/doc/WINDOWS_HOWTO.md

 4. Build 'PCM-Service.exe' using Microsoft Visual Studio or cmake

-5. Copy PCM-Service.exe, PCM-Service.exe.config, and pcm-lib.dll files into a single directory
+5. Copy PCM-Service.exe, PCM-Service.exe.config, and pcm-lib.dll files into the PCM sub-directory in Windows "Program Files" directory (see above)

 The config file enables support for legacy security policy.
 Without this configuration switch, you will get an exception like this: